ghoulmann/raspi-etherpad-lite/README.md

 </head>
 	<body>
 		<h2>Summary</h2>
+		Etherpad-lite is web-based synchronous collaboration software for writers and coders.
+It is extensible.
+It is embeddable.
+It tracks revisions.
+It can be secured.
 This script is intended to install Etherpad-Lite on to a Raspberry Pi running Raspian/Raspbian.
 It relies on bash, access to internet, and root privileges.
 		<h2>What it Does</h2>
 		<ul>
 			<li>Checks to make sure it's being run with root privileges